syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/How-to-dynamically-embed-any-control-via-Templates-inside-the-GroupBar.md

 title: How to dynamically embed any control via Templates inside the GroupBar
 description: Frequently Asked Questions
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## How to dynamically embed any control via Templates inside the GroupBar
+# How to dynamically embed any control via Templates inside the GroupBar

 The following code snippet shows how to dynamically add a Label control to the Groupbar Item using Templates.